cdapio/cdap/cdap-docs/included-applications/source/etl/third-party.rst

 JDBC Driver) as a plugin, you will need to create a JSON file to describe the JAR.

-For information on the format of the JSON, please refer to the section on the :ref:`Configuration File Format <apptemplates-etl-configuration-file-format>` on the page on :ref:`Creating an ETL Adapter <apptemplates-etl-creating>`.
+For information on the format of the JSON, please refer to the section on the :ref:`Configuration File Format <included-apps-etl-configuration-file-format>` on the page on :ref:`Creating an ETL Adapter <included-apps-etl-creating>`.

 Copy the JAR and the JSON file to the :ref:`Plugin directory
 <advanced-custom-app-template-installation-directory>` and then update the Template by